 Negative feedback loops don’t happen naturally in business the way that positive feedback loops do.
 While nature has regulatory systems to keep things from getting out of control, you have to put those checks and balances in place for your business.

-For example, if your number of customers grows, but they aren’t customers that will stick around, you’ll lose money.
+For example, if your customer base grows but they aren’t customers who will stick around, you’ll lose money.
 Your customers will churn after a little while if your product doesn’t cater exactly to their needs, and because of the subscription model, you’ll be in the red.

 But you can use surveys to make sure that your growth is the good kind of growth—that you’re acquiring customers who need your product for the long haul.